markster70/M9-WP-Boilerplate/README.md

 ```

 You will also need to configure these lines in .env

-Set them to the desired theme name that you renamed the theme folder to in earlier steps
+- Set WP_DEFAULT_THEME to the theme name that you renamed the theme folder to in earlier steps
-THE WP_LOCAL_DEV_PATH is set to the URL that you chose in MAMP / WAMP / XAMMP
+- THE WP_LOCAL_DEV_PATH is set to the URL that you chose in MAMP / WAMP / XAMMP

 ```env
 WP_DEFAULT_THEME=wp-boilerplate